Short-term capital gains tax on mutual funds

 How do you avoid short-term capital gains tax?

-To minimize short-term capital gains tax, consider holding investments for a longer period to qualify for lower long-term capital gains tax rates.
-You can also use capital losses to offset gains, reducing
+To minimise short-term capital gains tax, consider holding investments for a longer period to qualify for lower long-term capital gains tax rates.
+You can also use capital losses to offset gains, reducing your taxable income.
+Investing in tax-saving avenues listed under Section 80C of the old regime of the Income Tax Act, 1961, can also reduce your net taxable income.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.